The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Results: A Tale of Two Trajectories – Quantity and Quality

+Figures 8, 9 and 10 illustrate the central paradox of Iran's post-2000 recovery: a successful restoration of research \textit{scale} (quantity) alongside a persistent \textit{lag} in research \textit{influence} (quality).

-The combined trends reveal that while Iran’s research output expanded sharply after the early 2000s, improvements in citation-normalized quality indicators (FWCI and Top 10\%) occurred more gradually.
-The lag between quantity and quality is consistent with the time required for international collaboration and journal visibility to mature.
+The combined trends in Figure 8 reveal that Iran’s research output expanded sharply after the early 2000s, demonstrating a remarkable recovery in absolute numbers.
+However, this growth in scale obscures a significant quality deficit when analyzed with normalized metrics.

-As shown in Figure 8, Iran's Field-Weighted Citation Impact (FWCI)—a measure of citation impact normalized for subject field, year, and document type—showed gradual improvement, rising from well below the world average to approach it ($\text{FWCI} \approx 1.0$) by 2020.
+As shown in Figure 9, Iran's Field-Weighted Citation Impact (FWCI)—a measure of citation impact normalized for subject field, year, and document type—showed gradual improvement, rising from well below the world average to approach it ($\text{FWCI} \approx 1.0$) by 2020.
 While a significant achievement, this stands in stark contrast to its high-performing peers.
 Elite scientific nations like the Netherlands and Singapore consistently maintained an FWCI above 1.5, meaning their research was, on average, 50 percent more cited than the global average.
 Even South Korea and Taiwan sustained an FWCI comfortably above 1.2.

 A similar trend is visible in the production of elite science.
-Figure 9 shows the percentage of publications in the top 10 percent most-cited papers globally.
+Figure 10 shows the percentage of publications in the top 10 percent most-cited papers globally.
 Iran's share grew impressively from under 5 percent in the late 1990s to around 12 percent by 2024.
 Yet, this figure still lags behind top-tier systems like the Netherlands and Singapore, which consistently place over 25 percent of their output in this elite category.

-This data suggests that while Iran successfully rebuilt the *scale* of its scientific enterprise, it has yet to achieve the same level of global *influence* and *excellence* as the peers it once led.
+This persistent gap between quantity and quality, while common in rapidly expanding systems, is particularly pronounced in the Iranian case.
+We argue this lag is not a temporary phase but the result of enduring structural factors, operating at both the international and domestic levels.

+Internationally, the mechanisms are clear.
+Decades of relative "isolation, exacerbated by geopolitical constraints and sanctions", have created a structural limitations on Iranian science.
+This extends beyond just constraining travel or funding; it has limited opportunities for "deep collaboration with leading global research groups".
+As international collaboration is a primary driver of citation impact (FWCI), this "reduced integration into elite networks inherently limits knowledge transfer and citation visibility".
+This isolation has meant limited access to the latest equipment, shared data, and the informal knowledge transfer that drives scientific frontiers, thereby constraining the potential impact of the research being produced.